blended-zio/blended-zio-site/content/docs/blended_usecases.md

 ### Proxying

 More and more backend applications offer REST services rather than JMS.
 As some of the shop applications move at a different speed in terms of their development, in some cases a protocol mapping JMS <-> REST is required.
-This mapping shall be configrable, so that new use cases can be adopted without coding.
+This mapping shall be configurable, so that new use cases can be adopted without coding.

 Within the shop architecture, the protocol mapping should be available to all _containers_ as services within the _shop container_.